 - Nice to Know

-In contrast to eLearning that conveys both sorts of information, microlearning is more precise and focused on information that the learners ‘need to know’.
+In contrast to eLearning, which conveys both sorts of information, microlearning is more precise and focused on information that the learners ‘need to know.’

 This means there are fewer chances for the learners to get confused between what is important and what is not.
-It also saves time and efforts of both the educators and learners.
+It also saves time and effort for both educators and learners.

 It Comes in Handy

 You don’t have to always stick to your computer to get your hands on a training module based on microlearning.
-Handy gadgets like smartphones, digital notebooks, and tablets can also be used to access these lessons and learn irrespective of time and location.
+Learners can use handy gadgets like smartphones, digital notebooks, and tablets to access these lessons and learn, irrespective of time and location.

 Adding further convenience for the learner is the fact that microlearning modules are shorter; this means they are easy to download and to navigate.

 Microlearning is so precise that it barely takes 8 to 10 minutes to move past an entire module.
-This is chiefly because microlearning modules mostly comprise content that is based on interactive documents, infographics, videos, and audios that one can quickly run and learn through.
+This is chiefly because microlearning modules mostly comprise content that is based on interactive documents, infographics, interactive videos, and audio that one can quickly run and learn through.

-This feature is especially beneficial for those who have a problem of retaining attention for long time periods.
+This feature is especially beneficial for those who have a problem with retaining attention for long periods.
 They can easily learn from this crisp, structured, and effective style of learning without having to push themselves to focus.

 As for educators or trainers, they can be at peace knowing they don’t have to rush through lessons or push learners with a short attention span to be observant.